sifferman/stm32-spatial_audio/README.md

 ## Description

 Apple has released headphones that simulate surround sound.
 By turning your head, the audio seems to change the location it comes from.
-I will do my best to replicate this feature.
-My final product will be used as follows:
+I did my best to replicate this feature on an [STM32L476G Discovery Board](https://www.st.com/en/evaluation-tools/32l476gdiscovery.html).
+My final product can be used as follows:

 1. Connect the Discovery Board to a computer.
 2. Plug in headphones to the Discovery’s headphone jack.